 We’ll take a small amount of your blood and spin it in a centrifuge to harvest your nutrient-rich plasma.
 We’ll then inject the PRP where it’s most needed to make your complexion glow with renewed youthful luminosity.

 PRP is the ideal solution for textural improvement, and it’s also perfect for tackling dark circles or crêpey skin under the eyes.

-PRP can help in other areas too.
-From stimulating new hair growth, to regaining or enhancing sexual response, it’s all about harnessing your body’s own capacity for renewal and regeneration.
+PRP can help in other areas too like stimulating new hair growth, it’s all about harnessing your body’s own capacity for renewal and regeneration.

 Under-eye PRP with Sarah instantly made my